 But what should you expect when the film crew shows up?
 Some directors prefer to work in total privacy.
 Others may be all right with letting you stick around to watch.
 You can work out whether or not you’ll be present during the booking stage.

-If an accident does happen, however, you can expect a reputable production company to compensate you for damage.
+However, if an accident does happen, you can expect a reputable production company to compensate you for the damage.
 And you can always count on Peerspace’s $1,000,000 insurance policy to have your back, too.